Undifferentiated-stem-Cells

 • Personalized Medicine: The development of induced pluripotent stem cells from individual patients holds promise for personalized treatments.

-Undifferentiated cells play a fundamental role in development, tissue maintenance, and regenerative medicine.
+Undifferentiated cells play a fundamental role in development, tissue maintenance, and treatment of conditions such as type 1 diabetes and renal failure.
 Understanding their properties and how to control their differentiation pathways will be critical for advancing medical science and healthcare.

 Published Clinical Citations